simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  1999-01-16
+<br />**Date image released:**  2025-08-15
+<br />**This image is owned by:**  Jeff Dai
-<br />**Title of the image:**  Spiral Eddies On Planet Earth
+<br />**Title of the image:**  Moonlight, Planets, and Perseids
-<br />**Description for the image:**  Can you identify this wispy stellar nebula?
-How many light-years from Earth did you say?
-Resembling a twisting cloud of gas and dust between the stars this swirling form is actually close by - a spiral eddy formed near the North Atlantic Gulf Stream off the East coast of the U. S. Tens of miles across, spiral eddies are an ocean current phenomenon discovered by observations from manned spacecraft.
-Imaged by the Challenger space shuttle crew during the STS 41G mission this eddie is dramatically visible due to the low sun angle and strong reflection of sunlight.
-The reflection is caused by a very thin biologically produced oily film on the surface of the swirling water.
-Prior to STS 41G these eddies were thought to be rare but are now understood to be a significant dynamic feature of ocean currents.
-However, no good explanation of their origin or persistence exists.
+<br />**Description for the image:**  In the predawn sky on August 13, two planets were close.
+And despite the glare of a waning gibbous Moon, bright Jupiter and even brighter Venus were hard to miss.
+Their brilliant close conjunction is poised above the eastern horizon in this early morning skyscape.
+The scene was captured in a single exposure from a site near Gansu, China, with light from both planets reflected in the still waters of a local pond.
+Also seen against the moonlight were flashes from the annual Perseid Meteor Shower, known for its bright, fast meteors.
+Near the much anticipated peak of activity, the shower meteors briefly combined with the two planets for a celestial spectacle even in moonlit skies.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/9710/eddies_sts41g_big.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2508/IMG_20250813_202125_2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).